-Today I am sharing a few things clients have tried over the years that I know don’t work so you can avoid them right from the start.
-If it’s too late for that, you will want to pick one of these bad habits and fix it right away.
-And then fix the next one and the next one until you are through all five.
-This will lead you to having a more organized home and a simpler life.
-[Here are some helpful tips on making a place for everything].
+Today I am sharing a few things clients have tried over the years.
+These are five organizing pitfalls to avoid because they don’t work.
+I’m telling you now so you can implement better solutions right from the start.
+If already have these problems, you can fix them right away.
+This will lead you to have a more organized home and a simpler life.

 Stuffing Things in Grocery Bags